Here is a list of answers to frequently asked questions about Dual Enrollment.

 - Be a US citizen or legal permanent resident (must present alien registration card at time of application)

 - Be a South Carolina resident for a minimum of one year (12 consecutive months) or be a qualified active duty military member or dependent.

-- Complete an ECCO Agreement/Free Application for Federal Student Aid (FAFSA) Waiver form.
-This form indicates that the student is an ECCO participant and must be completed and approved prior to registration.
+- Complete an Dual Enrollment Agreement/Free Application for Federal Student Aid (FAFSA) Waiver form.
+This form indicates that the student is a Dual Enrollment participant and must be completed and approved prior to registration.
 Costs will be covered only if this form is processed prior to the start of classes.

 Any available course the High School approves may be taken on any of the TCL campuses; Beaufort, Hampton and New River.